gauripowale/dcos-website/src/releases/1.10-beta1/notes.md

 <li>Install version 0.5.3 using the **Install CLI** instructions in the dropdown in the upper left hand corner of the 1.10 DC/OS GUI.</li>
 <br />
 **Note:** CLI version 0.5.3 is not compatible with DC/OS 1.9.</li>
+<li>If you cannot access marathon and you see `the trustAnchors parameter must be non-empty` in the logs, restart Marathon.
+Restart Marathon by entering the following command on the master node with the leading Marathon master: `sudo systemctl restart dcos-marathon.service`.</li>
 </ul>

 <b>The following data services packages are also in beta and compatible with DC/OS 1.10</b>